OwenChen1103/whocares-platform/README.md

 >
 > **~48k lines of first-party TypeScript · 70 API handlers · 22 database models · 167 commits over 5.5 months.**

-This repository is private.
-This README documents the architecture, the design decisions behind it, and — in the last section — where it would break under real load.
+The source for this project is private.
+This repository documents the architecture, the design decisions behind it, and — in the last section — where it would break under real load.

 ---